lias-laboratory/biogitom/ReadMe.md

 - `Datasets/`: This folder includes the Bio-ML datasets, comprising ontologies and their corresponding reference alignments.
 - `Experiments/`: This section holds the experimental results, demonstrating the rationale behind the selection of the BERT model, the optimal number of negative examples in the training set, and findings from the ablation study.
 - `Tasks/`: This directory includes the various tasks of the Bio-ML track, encompassing data, scripts in .py and .ipynb formats, and the corresponding results documented in .md files.
-- `download_data.py`: Script to download the required data for the project.
+- `download_data.py`: This script automates the process of downloading, extracting, and organizing the required data for the project from a remote server.
 - `run_biogitom.py`: Main script to execute the full pipeline.
 - `requirements.txt`: Required libraries for the project.
 - `dictionary.json`: Contains the links to entities.